Smelt Fishing Report for Ashland County

 Visitors and locals alike love the short but sweet smelt season here on Chequamegon Bay.
-Smelt don’t typically start their spawning run until the third or fourth week in April.
+Smelt don’t typically start their spawning run until mid April.
 The run usually commences shortly after ice-out on the bay and lasts only 12-14 days.

 Contrary to what some folks may have heard, the smelt do not run under the ice, They have to have open water to spawn.